National Maple Syrup Day: December 17

 In the mid-16th century, the French explorer Jacques Cartier was the first European to map the Gulf of Saint Lawrence and the shores of the Saint Lawrence River, which he named “The Country of Canadas.”
 He saw the First Nations people extracting maple water and became intrigued.
 Upon trying it for the first time, Cartier and his men described the sap as similar to a fine wine (which may not be the best indictment of the vintage they had on their voyage to the New World).

 The arrival of maple sugar in Canada: history and facts

 The early economy of the first settlers in Canada was primarily based on the fur trade.
 The French would send envoys to boost trade by learning about the customs and languages of the First Nations people.
 Similarly, the First Nations people were equally inquisitive about the settlers’ equipment, including iron cauldrons.
 This led to maple water being evaporated off until only a red sugar was left.

 This was initially a problem for the French traders, as they had been hoping for white sugar.
 Since white was primarily associated with purity, the traders believed that white sugar would taste better.
 This red sugar, however, which became known as “country sugar,” gained popularity in France and made its way onto the market—and into European kitchens.
 When it comes to maple sugar, Canada still very much leads the way, another little nugget of maple syrup history for you!

 Learning how to tap a maple tree: how to make Maple Syrup in 2020

 By the early 19th century, new and more effective ways to harvest sap were being explored.
-This led to producers drilling a hole into the tree and adding an actual tap, which would allow sap to pour directly into buckets without doing irreparable damage to the trees—a risk of the old method.
+This led to producers drilling a hole into the tree and adding an actual tap, which would allow the sap to pour directly into buckets without doing irreparable damage to the trees—risk of the old method.
 The buckets would then be carried down to cauldrons for the evaporating process.
 This new method, however, meant an increase in the quantity of sap, which meant a need for a more industrious operation to create maple sugar.

-The triumphs of tapping maple trees and how it helped Canada
+Canadian history: the triumphs of tapping maple trees and how it helped Canada

 By the 1850s, sugar shacks were an established part of the harvesting process.
 Numerous cauldrons would be fired up, and they could hold up to 60 liters of sap.
-The process would take up to 24 hours, and every 60 liters of sap produced 1.5 liters of canadian maple syrup.
+The process would take up to 24 hours, and every 60 liters of sap produced 1.5 liters of Canadian maple syrup.

 During this period, it was still hard to effectively store and preserve the maple syrup so it was not available unless you worked in the sugar shacks.
 Producers were still very much in the business of making and selling maple sugar.
 Any leftover syrup would be kept in barrels and left in the sun to create vinegar, as it was hard to come by in Canada during this period.

 The modern era of Canadian maple syrup and how it fares in the modern world, 2020

 The 20th century obviously saw a rapid change in many areas of production and technology, and maple syrup wasn’t left behind!
 Improvements were made in how it was harvested, produced, and stored.
 Just before the turn of the century, in 1889, the aptly-named evaporator was invented.
 This new method of evaporating off the water in the sap cut the process down to just four hours, allowing for even more maple syrup and maple sugar to be produced allowing for a relatively speedy maple syrup harvest season.